lintondf/COVIDtoTimeSeries/analysis/COUNTIES.md

 |<a href="#virginia">Virginia</a>|<a href="#washington">Washington</a>|<a href="#west virginia">West Virginia</a>|<a href="#wisconsin">Wisconsin</a>|<a href="#wyoming">Wyoming</a>|

 States and counties sorted by highest total number of deaths.
+Counties with ten or fewer total deaths are not plotted nor are daily per capita rates compute for these counties.

+The charts below are somewhat unusual.
+The daily case and death rates per capita vary widely between US counties:  zero values occur frequently as do very large values.
+We use log-log scales for these charts and add one (1) to the case and death rates before plotting.
+Thus if a point is plotted at 1.0 the true value is zero, this difference is less and less visibile as rate values increase.
+Adding 1.0 permits the use of log axis scales that best present these varying values.

 ### New Jersey ###